Rekihyt/Sifu/notes.md

 ---

-Pattern keys must also contain patterns, otherwise subpatterns (types) aren't possible.
+Pattern keys must also contain tries, otherwise subpatterns (types) aren't possible.
-Pattern values must also contain patterns, in other words patterns must be built once during insert, not multiple times each rewrite.
+Pattern values must also contain patterns, in other words tries must be built once during insert, not multiple times each rewrite.

 ---